nhsx-mirror/skunkworks-ambulance-queueing-prediction/README.md

 There is an end-to-end integration test available, contained in `tests`.

-In order to use it, once you have completed step 3 above, you need can then use the following instructions:
+In order to use it, once you have completed step 3 above, you can then use the following instructions:

 If using PowerShell: